adi2004/dupes/README.md

    - catalogs the files in a directory and outputs them to a csv file.
 Also calculates hashes. dupes.py
    - find duplicate files in a csv files based on the given columns as a criteria
-   - find files that are in an incoming catalog based on a master catalog using user criteria (i.e. same md5 hash, or other form of hash) prune.py
+   - find files that are in an incoming catalog based on a master catalog using user criteria (i.e. same md5 hash or other form of hash) prune.py
    - prune a catalog (remove files that do not exist anymore)
 # Improvements Ideeas